TurBoss/blt/doc/treeview.rst

   **-command** *cmdString*

   **-data** *dataList*
-    Sets data fields for the node.  *DataList* is a list of name-value pairs of data fields to be set.
+    Sets variables for the node.  *DataList* is a list of name-value pairs of variables to be set.
 The default is "".

   **-font** *fontName*
     Sets the font for entry labels.
 This overrides the widget's **-font**